goutamvenkatesh/blackbuck.github.io/_posts/2015-04-27-securing-https-in-go.md

 	s.ListenAndServeTLS()
 {% endraw %}

-Next, is the yellow-coded warning about use of a weak cipher: RC4.
-You may fix this error by limited ciphers to a stronger set via ```tls.Config.CipherSuites```.
-Also notice the use of ```PreferServerCipherSuites``` member to force TLS negotiation to pick a result from the (presumably) stronger list of server-specified ciphers.
+Next up is the yellow-coded warning about use of a weak cipher: RC4.
+You may fix this error by limiting ciphers to a stronger set via ```tls.Config.CipherSuites```.
+Also notice the use of ```PreferServerCipherSuites``` that forces the TLS negotiation to pick a result from the (presumably) stronger list of server-specified ciphers.
 {% raw %}
-	// Work for iOS 6+ Safari, WP 8.x IE 11 and Android 4.4.2+
+	// Work for iOS 6+, WP 8.x, and Android 4.4.2+
 	config := &tls.Config{
 		MinVersion:               tls.VersionTLS12,
 		PreferServerCipherSuites: true,